indiainvestments/content/faqs/misc/where-can-i-park-money-for-a-few-days-a-few-months-or-a-few-years.md

 That being said, investments in debt funds don’t incur TDS or taxes until you redeem money from them.
 Many liquid funds also offer instant redemption up to $$₹50,000$$ at any time of the day although the reliability of the instant redemption depends on the AMC website.

+#### Indexation benefits and taxation

-In addition, debt mutual funds enjoy _indexation_ benefits when it comes to taxation if they are held for 3 years or more.
+Prior to the 2023 Budget, debt funds used to enjoy _indexation_ benefits when it comes to taxation if they were held for 3 years or more.
+This is no longer the case for debt fund investments made on or after 1st April, 2023.

+{% hint style="danger" %}
+The below example showcases indexation benefits applicable if you had invested in a debt fund prior to 31st March, 2023.
+{% endhint %}

 As an example, let's consider $$₹1$$ lakh parked for 1 year in a bank account, a fixed deposit, and a liquid fund.
 The interest earned and the actual interest earned after taxes, assuming $$30\%$$ tax slab, are mentioned as follows: